 Sian’s granny didn’t leave her home for four years.
 Then she became very ill.

 "Granny couldn’t have stayed in her own home for as long as she had without my parents and aunt – and they are in their seventies and eighties.
-They did all her shopping and between them they were happy to do errands like change library books, collect prescriptions, get hearing aid batteries.
+They did all her shopping and between them they were happy to do errands like change library books, collect prescriptions and get hearing aid batteries.
 That went on for years.

 From about the age of 98, Granny also had paid-for carers.
 They came in twice a day to see her safely up or down the stairs.

 Coping with a speedy decline